What You Need to Know About Utilities Meter Reader

 Utilities Meter Reader Skills

-When polled, Utilities Meter Readers say the following skills are most frequently used in their jobs:
+Utilities Meter Readers state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.